lizchen1996/GRE_Analytical_Writing/README.md

 Society should identify those children who have special talents and provide training for them at an early age to develop their talents.

 ### 038
+It is primarily through our identification with social groups that we define ourselves.

+### 039
+College students should be encouraged to pursue subjects that interest them rather than the courses that seem most likely to lead to jobs.

+### 040
+Claim: When planning courses, educators should take into account the interests and suggestions of their students.

+Reason: Students are more motivated to learn when they are interested in what they are studying.

+### 041
+The greatness of individuals can be decided only by those who live after them, not by their contemporaries.

+### 042
+Students should always question what they are taught instead of accepting it passively.

+### 043
+The increasingly rapid pace of life today causes more problems than it solves.

+### 044
+Claim: It is no longer possible for a society to regard any living man or woman as a hero.

+Reason: The reputation of anyone who is subjected to media scrutiny will eventually be diminished.

+### 045
+Competition for high grades seriously limits the quality of learning at all levels of education.

+### 046
+Universities should require every student to take a variety of courses outside the student's field of study.

+### 047
+Educators should find out what students want included in the curriculum and then offer it to them.

+### 048